alexanderbodard/Power-PPM-and-ALM/README.md

-# The Power Augmented Lagrangian Method
+# The Power Proximal Point and Augmented Lagrangian Method

 This repository contains the code to reproduce the numerical experiments in

-> CITE ARXIV / PAPER
+> Oikonomidis A. Konstantinos, Bodard Alexander, Laude Emanuel, Patrinos Panagiotis.
+[Power Proximal Point and Augmented Lagrangian Method](https://arxiv.org/abs/2312.12205).

 # Results